-New York continues to pack McIntosh, Empires, Red Romes, Red Delicious, Golden Delicious, and Honeycrisp.
-The New York is steady on everything but the availability is light.
-Michigan continues to pack Braeburns, Empires, Fuji's, and Gala's, Golden Delicious, Honeycrisp, Jonathans, McIntosh, Red Delicious, and Most Michigan fruit is Red Romes. peaking on 88/100's and larger.
-Most Michigan shippers are only packing the larger fruit to order because the Washington markets are SO low.
-Washington Red Delicious is steady and is peaking on 80's and larger in the WX#1 and premium grades.
-113 and smaller reds remain short.
+New York is down to packing McIntosh, Empires, Red Romes, and Red Delicious.
+Golden Delicious and Honeycrisp are finished.
+New York is steady on everything but the availability is light.
+Michigan continues to pack Braeburns, Empires, Fuji's, and Gala's, Golden Delicious, Honeycrisp, Jonathans, McIntosh, Red Delicious, and Red Romes.
+Most Michigan fruit is still heavy to 88/100's and larger.
+Most Michigan shippers are only packing the larger fruit to order because the Washington markets are Washington Red Delicious is steady and is still peaking on 80's and larger in the WX#1 and premium grades.
+113 and smaller reds are limited.
 Golden Delicious are steady on all sizes and are still producing more 88's and larger.
-Granny-Smiths are steady on all sizes but the market for 100's and smaller is still very strong!
-Granny-Smith is peaking on Washington extrafancy 80/88's.
+Granny-Smiths are steady on all sizes but the market for 100's and smaller is still very Granny-Smith is peaking on Washington extra 80/88's.
 Washington Gala's are steady and are still are peaking on 88/100's.
-The Fuji market is steady on all sizes and they are still peaking on 88's and larger.
-Braeburns, Jonagolds, Sweeties, Jazz.
-Red Romes.
-Cameo's.
-Honevcrisp. and Pink Lady's are all available in Washington.
+The Fuji market is steady on all sizes and they are still peaking on 88's larger.
+Braeburns, Jonagolds, Sweeties, Jazz, Red Romes, Cameo's, Honeycrisp, and Pink Lady's are all available in Washington.
 Most of the Washington varietals are peaking on the larger sizes.
 The Honeycrisp market is steady but remains strong.
 Cameo availability is light on all sizes.
 Washington Bartlett pears are slightly higher on all sizes due to strong demand and less in storage.
 The Bartlett's are still peaking on US#1 90/100's & larger while 110's and smaller remain short.
 Washington D'Anjou pears are steady & continue to peaking on 80/90's.
 Small D'Anjou's are still limited.
-Washington Bosc is steady and is peaking on 80/90's Small Bosc are now limited. now.
+Washington Bosc is steady and is peaking on 80/90's now.
+Small Bosc is still short.
 Washington red D'Anjou's are steady on all sizes and they are peaking on 45/50's.